miladsoft/nostr2discord/README.md

 - Supports multiple Nostr relays for reliable delivery
 - Discord automatically renders any media links in the posts
 - Uses the Nostr user's profile picture and name for Discord messages
-- Provides links to view posts on Nostr clients (Primal, Blockcore Notes, njump)
+- Provides links to view posts on Nostr clients (Primal, Blockcore Notes, nostr_at)
 - Configurable display options

 ## Configuration